 No doubt, parenting is a great adventure with lots of precious moments along the way.
 But there are also some challenges.
-While sleepless nights might seem tough, the real struggle for many parents is coming up with a viable financial plan to save for college.
+While sleepless nights might seem tough, the real struggle for many parents is coming up with a viable financial plan like paid survey sites online to earn and

 And if there is more than one child?
 What about the retirement account — does it mean that parents have to ditch it altogether?
 Financial planning in general and saving for college, in particular, can get tricky.
 So here are four tips to help parents stay sane and ensure happy future for their children and themselves.